brumar/anki-monkey/README.md

 # Anki-monkey
 Userscript taking advantage of the anki-connect plugin to add cards into your anki desktop from the webbrowser.
+Before you continue reading, you use Chrome, you will find a much better alternative there: https://github.com/1nsp1r3rnzt/chrome-anki-quick-adder (not mine).

 # Introduction
 This [userscript](https://github.com/OpenUserJs/OpenUserJS.org/wiki/Userscript-beginners-HOWTO) takes advantage of the anki-connect plugin to allow